The six exceptions to Northam’s mask mandate and what they mean for you

 Attorney Jason Moore isn’t alone in despising how a face covering affects his body.

-“It gives me a headache, it causes my eyes to tear up, causes my eyes to get very red, I get neck pain, it’s very uncomfortable,” he told 8News.
+“It gives me a headache, it causes my eyes to tear up, causes my eyes to get very red, I get neck pain, it’s very uncomfortable,” Moore said.

 However, he has other pressing issues to think about.